kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

   - Supported number of objects per namespace (for namespace-scoped objects) -->

-The `VolumeSnapshotDelta` namespace-scoped CRD will be added to the `snapshot.storage.k8s.io` group.
+The `VolumeSnapshotDelta` and `DriverDiscovery` custom resources will be added to the CSI `cbt.storage.k8s.io` group.

 ###### Will enabling / using this feature result in any new calls to the cloud provider?